bencawkwell/tic-tac-toe/backend/README.md

 curl -H 'Content-Type: application/json' --data '{"tileId":3}' http://localhost:3001/api/game/88c9aee6-1e11-4342-932f-f59039c76180
 ```

-Which will return the response:
+Note, you will always be player X, and the AI will be player O. The above will return the following response:

 ```json
 {